Whether it’s about your visit, the care you received, or our customer service.

 The AMA Foundation-sponsored Harvard Medical School (HMS)-Fenway Health LGBTQIA+ Health Fellowship Program equips primary care residency graduates with the skills needed to serve as influential physician leaders in the field of LGBTQIA+ health.

-Applications will open on May 1st, 2023 for two Family Medicine, Internal Medicine, Med-Peds, or Pediatrics physicians to join our 12-month (July 1, 2024-June 30, 2025) academic and career development fellowship in LGBTQIA+ focused primary care.
+Applications will open in spring 2024 for two Family Medicine, Internal Medicine, or Med-Peds physicians to join our 12-month (July 1, 2025-June 30, 2026) academic and career development fellowship in LGBTQIA+ focused primary care.

 Diversity, equity, and inclusion are at the heart of this fellowship, which centers intersectional LGBTQIA+ communities; we are especially interested in applicants who are underrepresented in medicine and represent these groups.
 All fellowship sites are equal opportunity employers and offer intersectional DEI programs and support for employees and trainees.